zsakowitz/ithkuil/README.md

-# `ithkuil`
+# `@zsnout/ithkuil`

-`ithkuil` is an NPM package that is capable of generating romanized Ithkuilic text from JSON objects, a task normally done either by looking up various slots and putting them together, or by writing them into an online application.
+`@zsnout/ithkuil` is an NPM package that is capable of generating romanized Ithkuilic text from JSON objects, a task normally done either by looking up various slots and putting them together, or by writing them into an online application.

 This package allows Ithkuilic text to be generated without needing a UI, which is helpful when writing tests, one's own automated tools (e.g. for learning), or